ndrpnt/ndrpnt.dev/posts/2025-08-09-gitops-secret-management-strategies.md

 This article is about the different strategies to manage static secrets in an infrastructure codebase.
 This includes API keys, database password, etc. referenced in Kubernetes manifests or Terraform code.

 I'll deliberately not tackle dynamic secrets and more generally strategies that involve making the application aware (directly or through a sidecar) of how secrets are managed.
-E.g. system that rely on regularly rotated short-lived secrets, systems that ensure sensible values are never written to disk, or systems that rely on workload identity to avoid credentials altogether.
+E.g. system that rely on regularly rotated short-lived secrets, or systems that rely on workload identity to avoid credentials altogether.

 Those are preferable precisely because you reduce the number of long-lived credentials, and thus avoid the problem I am talking about.
 However these strategies might be complex or impossible to setup depending of your infrastructure provider, and the maturity of your organisation as a whole.